chancerh/project2/README.md

 ## Purpose
 This application provides a Python module to keep track of players, matches, and game outcomes in a PostgreSQL database.
-It also pairs players using the Swiss system method.
+It also pairs players using the Swiss system.

 ## Files Included
 * tournament.sql: Contains code to setup a database called